 If the broken link links to an article called “Top 5 Reasons to Change Your Furnace Filter Every 3 Months” and the article no longer exists, write a new article and ask that they replace the broken link with a link to your article.

-I don’t recommend this one lightly, as it can have serious negative repercussions if the company you hire doesn’t know what their doing.
-This is simply done by hiring a third-party to find high authority backlinks for you, posting on your behalf.
+I don’t recommend this one lightly, as it can have serious negative repercussions if the company you hire doesn’t know what they’re doing.
+This is simply done by hiring a third party to find high authority backlinks for you, posting on your behalf.
 As mentioned earlier, not all backlinks are created equal.
 Keep this in mind and spend time researching before signing on with a backlinks provider.
 Online reputation is important and is hard to fix.